 The proposed improvements require removal of the Buck O'Neil Bridge and the Harlem Road Overpass resulting in a 'use' of these resources under Section 4(f).
-The FHWA Programmatic Section 4(f) for Use of Historic Bridges is being applied for removal of these two structures adjacent to MKC.
+The FHWA Nationwide/Programmatic Section 4(f) Evaluation for Projects that Necessitate the Use of Historic Bridges is being applied for removal of these two structures adjacent to MKC (Appendix G).